koffiebaard/ducked/README.md

 # Ducked

-App launcher that doesn't aim for being Ultra Shitty.
-Python, GTK, bash, sqlite, kittens.
+App launcher with a decent plugin system, able to bring apps to the foreground if it's already open.

-Supports basic search for:
+Supports web search for:

     Google
     Youtube